 Iced over?
 Defrost the freezer entirely for 24 hours, then run it again.
 If it ices over again quickly, the defrost heater or thermostat is the deeper issue.

 The compressor is the big black thing at the back bottom.
 With the fridge running, put your hand on it.
 It should be warm and slightly vibrating.
 If it's stone cold and silent, it isn't running.
-That's a relay or start capacitor issue most of the time, not the compressor itself.
+Nine times out of ten that's a failed start relay, not the compressor itself.

 Take a dollar bill, close it in the door, and try to pull it out.
 If it slides out easily, the gasket isn't sealing and warm air is leaking in.
 Sometimes this masquerades as "not cooling" when really the fridge is just losing the fight against ambient air.
 Replacement gaskets are model-specific but typically $40–$80.